teusH/MySense/docs/spec.md

 # gas sensors from Spec
 ## Status
-In alpha test since 11th of May 2018
+In beta test since 29th of May 2018

 ## Description
 The gas sensors from Spec